-- Make sure that the outboard motor is mounted securely to the transom or a stable stand.
-You could be severely injured if the outboard motor falls on you. - Never get under the lower unit while it is tilted.
-Severe injury could occur if the outboard motor accidentally falls. - Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - (2) Place a suitable container under the lower unit. - (3) Loosen the bolts, and then remove the cooling water inlet covers on both sides of the lower unit.
+- Tilt the outboard motor so that the gear oil drain bolt is at the lowest point possible. - (2) Place a suitable container under the lower unit. - (3) Loosen the bolts, and then remove the cooling water inlet covers on both sides of the lower unit.

-- 1. Bolt
+1. Bolt

-- 2. Cooling water inlet cover

-- (4) Remove the gear oil drain screw and gasket.
+- 2. Cooling water inlet cover - (4) Remove the gear oil drain bolt and Oring.

-- 1. Gear oil drain screw
+1. Gear oil drain bolt

-- 2. Gasket

-- (5) Remove the oil level plug and gasket to allow the gear oil to drain completely.
+- 2. O-ring - (5) Remove the oil level plug and O-ring to allow the gear oil to drain completely.
 NOTICE: Check the used gear oil after it has been drained.
 If the gear oil is milky or contains water or a large amount of metal particles, the gear case may be damaged.
 Have a Yamaha dealer check and repair the outboard motor.
-[CCM00714]
+[ECMO0714]